 Hard paywalls, where a paid subscription is required before any content can be viewed, can be risky and not appropriate for all publishers.
 Wired.com has had success with a metered paywall, where visitors can view a specified number of stories before they are required to purchase a subscription.
 Dynamic paywalls are showing even greater results, by leveraging visitor and traffic data to tie subscription options more closely to visitor behavior and the type of content they prefer.
 But in the end, most paywall solutions are primarily focused on a black and white decision point — either a visitor becomes a subscriber of paid content, or not — and that singular focus can push visitors away just when there’s an opportunity to grow relationships.

 In contrast, the multi-dimensional metered paywall is focused on deepening the relationship with visitors incrementally and ultimately maximizing paywall results.

 What is multi-dimensional metering for paywalls?

 Multi-dimensional metering (MDM) is a paywall and CTA strategy that allows publishers to map a variety of engagement offers to visitors as intelligent, incremental steps, deepening their engagement at the visitors’ pace.
-Going beyond just paid subscriptions, the multi-dimensional approach allows publishers to leverage many options along a continuum of visitor engagement and relationship.
+Going beyond just paywall platforms and paid subscriptions, the multi-dimensional approach allows publishers to leverage many options along a continuum of visitor engagement and relationship.

 Rather than just ask visitors if they are ready to pay for access or go home, consumers can be asked to: